ericmjl/essays-on-data-science/docs/miscellaneous/learning-to-learn.md

 Especially when confronted with a new problem class, having a broad toolkit of methods to solve it can give us a leg-up in terms of efficiency.
+This set of reflections hopefully lights up some lighbulbs for your own learning journey.

 ## Learning by doing/building/making